Cook Like Czechs

 You also need:

-A piece of unsalted butter and flour or fine breadcrumbs to grease and dust a baking tray.
+A piece of solid fat such as unsalted butter and flour or fine breadcrumbs to grease and dust a baking tray.
 Ground cinnamon or cocoa powder to dust the sour cream layer (optional).

 ➜ Instructions with photos